 He also learned how to start a vegetable garden.
 Today, he is an expert in animal care, fertilization, and vegetation.

 Don Pedro shares his knowledge by inviting his neighbors to his home to teach them what he learned from the training.

 He added that since joining the program, his family has made a good income that will allow them to maintain a happy life together in their country.
 He says, "I teach them by doing, actually doing the job, and not giving them theory... so they see that if I can do it, our community... which faces limitations... can do it, too.
 It's my best accomplishment.
 I feel complete when I receive support and I have the opportunity to share it."

-on Pedro and his wife.
+Don Pedro and his wife.
 OGHS recipient for 2024